Yehudi Menuhin School: History

 After Menuhin's death in 1999, the school undertook a fundraising drive to make possible the construction of a state-of-the-art concert hall, the Menuhin Hall, which was opened in 2006 with a concert conducted by Mstislav Rostropovich, who had accepted the honorary position of president in succession to Menuhin.
 The Menuhin Hall hosts a full programme of Showcase Concerts, featuring School pupils, as well as concerts and master classes given by established musicians, and with its excellent acoustics it is much in demand by recording companies.
 After his death later in 2006, Rostropovich was succeeded as president by Daniel Barenboim.
 The current president of the school is Tasmin Little, who was appointed in December 2019.

 The Friends of the Yehudi Menuhin School, founded by Lord Menuhin in 1971 together with some local supporters, have now grown to over 750 supporters from all over the world, offering financial assistance to the school and an encouraging presence at concerts given by the pupils.

 The school embarked on a wide-ranging development programme in 2013–14 after its first fifty years, and to mark Menuhin's centenary in 2016.
 This has continued since with the aim of increasing its endowment for bursaries and also upgrading its facilities.

+In 2022, the school announced its 2022-27 strategic plan, entitled "21st Century Musicians".
+This details the schools five values: pursuit of excellence, intellectual curiosity, integrity, community and kindness.